Flyadeal launches flights from Riyadh to Neom

 PHOTO

-The route is flyadeal’s second to Neom, already served twice a week from Dammam in the Eastern Province.
+The route is flyadeal’s second to Neom, already served twice a week from Dammam in the Eastern Province of Saudi Arabia.

+Opened in 2019, Neom Bay is the provincial state’s fourth airport.
+It is designed to facilitate travel to and from a region centred around tourism, sustainable living, manufacturing and logistics, which is at the cornerstone of Saudi Vision 2030 to diversify from an oil dependent economy.

 Lloyd Misquitta, flyadeal Acting Chief Commercial Officer, said: “The new Riyadh – Neom route underscores flyadeal’s commitment to create air corridors that support the government’s drive to build significant economic infrastructure across the Kingdom.